alces-software/flight-appliance-docs/docs/source/jobschedulers/jobschedulers.rst

 This version of Alces Flight Compute includes support for `Open Grid Scheduler (OGS) <http://gridscheduler.sourceforge.net/>`_ - an open-source job scheduler, built from the codebase of what was originally the `Sun Grid Engine (SGE) <https://en.wikipedia.org/wiki/Oracle_Grid_Engine>`_ job scheduler.
 The syntax and usage of commands is identical to historical SGE syntax, and users can typically migrate from one to another with no issues.

-It is also possible for users to download and install their own job-schedulers across their Flight Compute cluster - any product compatible with RedHat Enterprise Linux 7 and derivatives should run on your cluster.
+It is also possible for users to download and install their own job-scheduler across their Flight Compute cluster - any product compatible with RedHat Enterprise Linux 7 and derivatives should be possible to run on your cluster.

-We intend to make include support for other job-schedulers in future versions of Alces Flight Compute - please let us know at the `Alces Flight Community Support <http://community.alces-flight.com>`_ site if you have a particular favourite that you'd like us to include, and the reasons why.
+We intend to include support for other job-schedulers in future versions of Alces Flight Compute - please let us know at the `Alces Flight Community Support <http://community.alces-flight.com>`_ site if you have a particular favourite that you'd like us to include, and the reasons why.